 And ∠s = ∠z

 You should also note down, apart from corresponding angles, there are other angles formed when a transversal intersects two parallel lines.
-All the angles are form the figure are:
+All the angles formed in the figure are:

 |Angle Type||Definition||Angle Relationships|